robo-monk/ccomptime/README.md

 `ccomptime` allows you to run C code at compile time using `comptime`, `inline_comptime` directives.
 The code executes during compilation and can generate code, files, and anything really.
 You keep all the footguns C gives you even during compilation time!

+## TODOs
+[ ] Auto-detect the generated header and add it to the original file if not present (so it compiles) [ ] Do not generate a header in the case that the input does not contain any comptime blocks [ ] Currently the runner.templ.c is not getting properly linked unless we are compiling something from the root of the project (we have to find the absolute path of it)
+[ ] Investigate if we can
+[ ] `ComptimeCtx.InferredType`
+[ ] Add tests
+[ ] Add proper examples

 ## Usage